syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 {% endhighlight %}
 {% endtabs %}

+## Restrict specific cell or column from being entered into edit mode at run time

-## Cancel the editing for specific cell or column at run time
+In order to cancel the editing for specific cell or column at run time, you can override the onCellBeginEdit method in DataGridSource class and return false for specific cell or column.

-The `DataGridSource.onCellBeginEdit` will call every time before when `CurrentCell` enter into the edit mode.
-Based on the return value `DataGridSource.buildEditWidget` will call.
-By default the return type is `true`.
+The following example shows how to cancel the specific cell from being entered into edit mode,

 {% tabs %}
 {% highlight dart %}